 After directing Monkeybone, Selick wrote and directed Coraline (2009).
 That movie received an Oscar nomination for Best Animated Movie.
 As further support for its success, it received a Metascore of 80 and grossed $125 million worldwide.

 Selick most closely resembles Yukon Cornelius, the prospector continually searching for silver and gold.
 Based on the previous sentence, I dare you not to think about the following song.
-Again, if you don’t get the reference, I feel sorry for you.

 Continuing with the analogy, Selick struck silver based on the reasonable success of The Nightmare Before Christmas.
 If so, he finally struck gold with the unmitigated success of Coraline.

-The following table summarizes the box office totals for the movies referenced in the previous sections.
+In closing, the following table summarizes the box office totals for the movies referenced in the previous sections.

 BOX OFFICE NUMBERS*